We spoke with Carlos Camarena recently about his distillery, family and processes to make his highly regarded tequila brands.

 Carlos Camarena: If I don’t find any of my tequilas available?
 Yeah, there’s no secret.
 Let’s say if it’s from the Highlands, I would drink Siete Leguas.
 It’s from the valley, I would drink either Cascahuin or Fortaleza.
 If I don’t find those either, then I drink scotch whiskey.
 No other tequilas.
 No thank you.

 This interview was originally conducted on The Tequila Tester podcast.
-Listen or watch to the full episode at:
+Listen or watch the the full episode at: